talkable/talkable-docs/source/optional/site_placements/post_purchase.rst

 .. note::

-  Purchase subtotal amount should not include the discount, shipping, and taxes.
+  1. Purchase subtotal amount should not include the discount, shipping, and taxes.
+  2. Make sure to pass email address of the customer, otherwise Purchase won't be registered.
+See `Overriding Customer Data`_.

 .. container:: hidden